-Engaging Writers in English
+Engaging Readers in English

 This term we have continued with our focus of engaging our children with writing.
 Spelling has played a big part this term as the Reception to Year 6 took part in the Great Heronsgate Spelling Bee where we found the top spellers across the school.
 Four children in Year 5 and 6 won their Spelling Bees and got the opportunity to go to Discovery Primary for a Spelling Bee within our cluster of schools.
 EYFS have also been honing their fine motor skills this term and the children enjoyed an after school club to help develop their skills.